ianklug/grooveboard/README.md

 For more advanced functionality, you may also customize Grooveboard using [QMK Configurator](https://config.qmk.fm), or by using QMK on the command line.
 This will require a reflash of your board's firmware.
 Use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to flash if on Windows or MacOS, or the QMK CLI with avrdude on Linux.

-## Ordering

-Grooveboards are sometimes available for direct purchase at [my web store](https://kayboards.com/products/grooveboard).
-As of 2022, they are actively being produced, although there is no specific timeline for availability.
-For stock updates, please subscribe to the newsletter available at the bottom of the store page.

-If they are not currently on sale, or you have modified the design, you may wish to manufacture them yourself.

 ## Manufacturing

 **Manufacture at your own risk.
 I can not guarantee the quality or functionality of boards not sold directly by me.**